 Overall, it's not flashy – there's no touch-friendly interface or HD icons here – but for value and pure desktop protection Avira Free Antivirus is hard to beat.

-- While Avira free antivirus does the job, its bigger brother, the Ultimate Edition Suite 2015, might be a better bet with support for up to three devices for three years.
-You also get Laplink PCMover Express, DriveLock Private, SuperEasy Driver Updater and Avira Antivirus Pro for Android thrown in for a grand total of £20 at Amazon.
+- While Avira free antivirus does the job, its bigger brother, the Ultimate Edition Suite 2015, might be a better bet with support for up to three devices for three years for one user.
+You also get Laplink PCMover Express, DriveLock Private, SuperEasy Driver Updater and Avira Antivirus Pro for Android thrown in for a grand total of £39.95 at Amazon.

 Bitdefender Antivirus Plus 2016